reactive-python/reactpy/docs/source/getting-started.rst

     :linenos:

 The :func:`~idom.core.hooks.use_state` function is a :ref:`Hook <Life Cycle Hooks>`.
-Calling a Hook inside an Element's render function (one decorated by ``idom.element``) adds some local state to it.
-IDOM will preserve the state added by Hooks between calls to the Element's render function.
+Calling a Hook inside a Component's render function (one decorated by ``idom.component``) adds some local state to it.
+IDOM will preserve the state added by Hooks between calls to the Component's render function.

 The ``use_state`` hook returns two values - the *current* state value and a function that let's you update that value.
 In the case of ``Slideshow`` the value of the